ashuppal/city-explorer/README.md

 2:40 :   Integrated location url in Search component.
 2:50 :   Created an .env file and added it to .gitignore 2:55 :   Installed axion and implemented in the Search component.
+4:00- ~6:30pm - completing other tasks

+Name of feature: Set up your React repository & API keys.

+Estimate of time needed to complete: 10min

+Actual time needed to complete: 10min

+Name of feature: Locations: As a user of City Explorer, I want to enter the name of a location so that I can see the exact latitude and longitude of that location.

+Estimate of time needed to complete: 20min

+Actual time needed to complete: 30min

+Name of feature: Map: As a user, I want to see a map of the city so that I can see the layout of the area I want to explore.

+Estimate of time needed to complete: 20min

+Actual time needed to complete: 10min